 Biography | Research interests | PhD Dissertation | Publications | Presentations | Teaching

 I am a policy analyst and researcher with over eight years of professional experience on issues relating to climate change, adaptation, migration, gender, and governance.
-I'm currently a research associate/PhD candidate at the University of Bonn with the TransRe Project, where I'm the editor of the blog Connecting the Spots.
+I'm currently a research associate/PhD candidate at the University of Bonn with the TransRe Project.
 My research in this capacity focuses on the governance of the climate-adaptation-migration nexus.
-I also consult with the World Bank's Climate Analytics and Advisory Services team on their forthcoming report on climate change and migration.
+I'm also the editor of the blog Connecting the Spots and a consultant with the World Bank's Climate Analytics and Advisory Services team on their forthcoming report on climate change and migration.

 Conceptual : adaptation, resilience, translocality, governance